Laminar flow: Examples

 An everyday example is the slow, smooth and optically transparent flow of shallow water over a smooth barrier.

-When water leaves a tap with little force, it first exhibits laminar flow, but as acceleration by the force of gravity immediately sets in, the Reynolds number of the flow increases with speed, and the laminar flow can transition to turbulent flow.
+When water leaves a tap without an aerator with little force, it first exhibits laminar flow, but as acceleration by the force of gravity immediately sets in, the Reynolds number of the flow increases with speed, and the laminar flow of the water downstream from the tap can transition to turbulent flow.
 Optical transparency is then reduced or lost entirely.

-In waterfalls a large scale version of examples 3 and 4 occurs, as now broad sheets of smoothly flowing water fall over a ridge or edge of the waterfall.
-Immediately the transition to turbulence sets in with speed due to acceleration (the Reynolds number crosses the threshold for turbulence) and foamy aerated water obscures the falling flow.

 Laminar flow barriers

 Laminar airflow is used to separate volumes of air, or prevent airborne contaminants from entering an area.
 Laminar flow hoods are used to exclude contaminants from sensitive processes in science, electronics and medicine.
 Air curtains are frequently used in commercial settings to keep heated or refrigerated air from passing through doorways.
 A laminar flow reactor (LFR) is a reactor that uses laminar flow to study chemical reactions and process mechanisms.
-A laminar flow design for animal husbandry of rats for disease management was developed by Beall et al 1971 and became a standard around the world including in the then-Eastern Bloc.
+A laminar flow design for animal husbandry of rats for disease management was developed by Beall et al. 1971 and became a standard around the world including in the then-Eastern Bloc.